Click here to increase size

 This museum also features a room of paintings, the Golden Room, which displays works by Goya belonging to IberCaja and the Real Sociedad Económica Aragonesa de Amigos del País - The Royal Economic Aragon Society of Friends of the Country.
 Among these works, the magnificent portraits of Don Félix de Azara, Queen María Luisa of Parma, and a youth Self-portrait of the artist or the outline of the Coreto's vault stand out.

 In the Museum of Zaragoza, we find a collection representing all the painters' stages, allowing us to follow his evolution from works performed in his youth until reaching full maturity.
 In this interesting exhibition, special attention is given to Goya's artistic training stage, both in Zaragoza and in Italy.
 In addition, large portraits can be seen of significant personalities of the royal family and Spanish politics, such as Ferdinand VII of Spain, the Duke of San Carlos or the infante Luis María de Borbón as well as friends of the artist such as Goicoechea and his own relatives, his son Javier and the latter’s wife Gumersinda.
-After visiting this museum, we get to understand the evolution of an artist in a better way, who although trained within the artistic norms of the period he lived in, he was able to create his own language and an unrepeatable unique style.
+After visiting this museum with the audioguide, we get to understand the evolution of an artist in a better way, who although trained within the artistic norms of the period he lived in, he was able to create his own language and an unrepeatable unique style.

 MUSEUM OF PABLO GARGALLO

 The Museum of Pablo Gargallo has its origins in the agreement signed in 1982 by the daughter's sculptor, Pierrette Gargallo, and the Mayor of Zaragoza, Ramón Sainz de Varanda.
 The artist's heirs agreed to donate a series of sculptures, drawings, cartons and documentation.
 The Town Hall agreed to restore the Argillo Palace, transforming it into the museum's headquarters, which was inaugurated in 1985.
 Recently, it has been extended by means of joining the adjacent building, and its installations have been updated.
-I recommend that you visit it with time in order to discover and enjoy this great artist.
+I recommend that you visit it with time and with the audioguide in order to discover and enjoy this great artist.

 The building which hosts the museum was built in the mid XVII century, as an extension of the houses belonging to don Francisco Sanz de Cortés, later Marquis of Villaverde, Count of Morata and Atarés.
 As we can see in its façade, it follows the model of Zaragoza’s Renaissance palaces, although blended with Baroque elements.
 In the interior, the patio with columns features reliefs of the twelve zodiac signs which alternate decorations of masks and fruit.